kristinamagichub/kristinamagichub/README.md

 ### Hi there 👋

+- 👋 Hi, I’m
+- 👀 I’m interested in ...

+- 💞️ I’m looking to collaborate on ...

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...